STORDIS/orca_nw_lib/README.md

 #### [orca_nw_lib_logging.yml](orca_nw_lib/orca_nw_lib_logging.yml)
 File contains the standard logging configuration for ORCA Network Library.

-By default above config files from the codebase are used, which is eniugh for most cases.
-Optionally user can use custom config files by setting the config files path in in environment variables `ORCA_NW_LIB_CONFIG_FILE` and `ORCA_NW_LIB_LOGGING_CONFIG_FILE`.
+By default above config files from the codebase are used, which is enough for most of the cases.
+Optionally user can use custom config files by setting the config files path in the environment variables `ORCA_NW_LIB_CONFIG_FILE` and `ORCA_NW_LIB_LOGGING_CONFIG_FILE`.

 ## Build and Install orca_nw_lib from source
 Optionally if user want to build and install orca_nw_lib from source, ORCA Network Library uses poetry to build the orca_nw_lib package.
 As a pre-requisite poetry must be installed in this case.
 Poetry can be easily installed using the following command :